 Be selective about paid experiences

 Paying for activities and attractions can add up quickly.
 Therefore, look out for special offers and discount coupons.
-If you travel in a group, you may also pay to book a private tour and share the cost.
+If you travel in a group, you can also book a private tour and share the cost.
 And finally, shop around - here are some of the OTAs we use and can recommend:

 Recommended Accommodation